jni/ilovesymposia.com/posts/2019/10/01/introducing-napari-a-fast-n-dimensional-image-viewer-in-python.md

 This is my most common use case.
 I like to think about and use 2D, 3D, and 4D images interchangeably.
-So, I often find myself calling `plt.imshow` on a 3D array and getting greeted by a `TypeError: Invalid dimensions for image data`, *after* the figure window has popped up, which now stares back at me blank and forlorn.
+So, I often find myself calling `plt.imshow` on a 3D array and being greeted by a `TypeError: Invalid dimensions for image data`, *after* the figure window has popped up, which now stares back at me blank and forlorn.
 No more, with `napari.view_image`.
 By default, napari will display the last two dimensions of an array, and put in as many sliders as necessary for